sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/ecdsa-oracle/index.md

 ---
 title: ECDSA-based Oracles
 version: 0.1.0
-description: ECDSA-base oracles in scryptTS
+description: ECDSA-base oracles in sCrypt
 ---

 **P** and **p** denote an oracle’s public and private key, respectively.
 We first hash the data to be signed.
 The result is added with **p**, yielding a new private key **p’**.